monome/docs/docs/modular/whitewhale/index.md

 #### WARNING: monome modules require high +5v current

-Please make certain to check your cases +5v power supply capacity.
+Please make certain to check your case’s +5v power supply capacity.
 If it is underpowered (<600mA), or highly taxed, our [SWITCH](http://monome.org/modular/) is required.
 Available very affordably from our [retailers](http://monome.org/order/).

 ## Introduction